-AIM is bridging the gap between research and access to care for youth struggling with their mental health by finding, funding, and implementing evidence-based treatments, empowering youth to discover their own mental health solutions, and training caring adults to create safe communities where children can grow and thrive.
+AIM is bridging the gap between research and access to care for youth struggling with their mental health by finding, funding, and implementing evidence-based treatments and empowering youth to discover their own mental health solutions.

-The AIM Design Challenge engages hundreds of youth artists each year to create display ads that can provide hope to someone struggling with mental health.
+Our annual AIM for Awareness Design Challenge engages hundreds of youth artists each year to create display ads that can provide hope to someone struggling with mental health.
 The encourages youth to speak up and seek help, or an ad might encourage others to be empathetic.

 AIM is not disorder* or institution-specific, which means that we fund the search for cures for all mental disorders in youth, and find the best, cutting-edge research teams and individuals, regardless of where they are based.